We are a mainstream Academy School, with a learning support base which provides a range of support and interventions for students with SEN.

 Sometimes students require something additional or different to what is available within the classroom.
 We offer a range of support and interventions for students depending on individual circumstances:

-- We use interventions such as Rapid Plus, Accelerated Reader and Lexia to support the development of language and literacy skills for Key Stage 3.
+- We offer small group interventions in Years 8 and 9 to support the development of language and literacy skills.

 - We employ Teaching Assistants to support pupils in making accelerated progress in class across the curriculum.

-- We offer some students an alternative curriculum e.g. individualised timetables, life skills & work experience placements.
+- We offer some students an alternative curriculum e.g. individual timetables & work experience placements.

 - We run a homework club every lunchtime to support students to complete work set.